rowan-m/rowan-fyi/src/content/posts/musaic-box/index.md

 pubDate: 2025-11-12
 ---

+_Experimenting with Chrome's built-in AI APIs and Tone.js to create a vibe-based music box._

 At the time of writing, Chrome is running an origin trial (which means it's very early, has limited device support, may have issues, etc.) for a suite of [built-in AI APIs](https://developer.chrome.com/docs/ai/get-started).
 This means you get a local LLM with a variety of interfaces for summarising, translating, writing, rewriting, proofreading, and plain ol' prompting.
 I wanted to play with the Prompt API as it provides the most flexibility, however I wasn't particulary excited about building another chat interface.
 It was [Brecht De Ruyte](https://utilitybend.com/)'s post on ["Build a guessing game with the Prompt API"](https://developer.chrome.com/blog/ai-guessing-game) that highlighted the feature to restrict the model's output to a JSON schema that provided the necessary inspiration.
 Instead of unstructured text, I should be able to get the model to produce any structured data I need.

 In this case, that data is a series of notes that I can feed to [Tone.js](https://tonejs.github.io/) to play with a music box-like effect.
 I've also been experimenting with AI assisted coding tools, in this case primarily [Gemini CLI](https://github.com/google-gemini/gemini-cli), to understand how to make sure I'm not ["holding it wrong"](https://www.wired.com/2010/06/iphone-4-holding-it-wrong/).
 The sweet spot I've been finding with these tools is where: